jtarchie/github-pullrequest-resource/README.md

 * `comment`: *Optional.* The file path of the comment message.
 Comment owner is same with the owner of `access_token`.

+* `merge`: *Optional.* Use this to merge the PR into the target branch of the PR.
+There are three available merge methods -- `merge`, `squash`, or `rebase`.
+Please this [doc](https://developer.github.com/changes/2016-09-26-pull-request-merge-api-update/) for more information.

+* `merge_commit_msg`: *Optional.* Used with `merge` to set the commit message for the merge.
+Specify a file path to the merge commit message.

 ## Example pipeline

 This is what I am currently using to test this resource on Concourse.